tjlol/HPOhat/README.md

 # HPOhat
-a gene prioritization based on data fusion and random forest
+A gene prioritization based on data fusion and random forest